 Grey stared at Lia with a slight look of confusion and even awe.

 'Is this planet filled with unique people?'
-Grey couldn't help but muse speechlessly.
+Grey could not help but muse silently.

-First, it was his sister who turned out to be a whole Dragon, and now standing before him was a being with something known as "Endless Potential Physique."
+First, it was his sister who turned out to be an actual Dragon.
+Now, standing before him, was a being with something known as an "Endless Potential Physique."

-His sister stood no chance against this girl in front of him in terms of uniqueness!
+His sister stood no chance against the girl in front of him in terms of uniqueness.

 Endless Potential.
 What did that imply?
-It meant that this girl standing in front of him had no limitations.
-She would never encounter a bottleneck in her surge of power and would continuously grow until the end of time itself, as long as no one killed her!
+It meant that the girl standing before him had no limitations.
+She would never encounter a bottleneck in her surge of power and would continuously grow until the end of time itself, as long as no one killed her.

 And the best part?